-THE TABLES OF LAW, by THOMAS MANN
+THE TABLES OF LAW

-Trans. by Marion Faber & Stephen Lehmann
+by Thomas Mann / translated by Marion Faber & Stephen Lehmann

 The Tables Of The Law recounts the early life of Moses, his preparations for leading his people out of Egypt, the exodus itself and the incidents at the oasis Kadesh, and the engraving of the stone tables of the law at Sinai.
 In Thomas Mann’s ironic and telling style, this most dramatic and significant story in the Hebrew Bible takes on a new (and at times, witty) life and meaning.
 Like Joseph and His Brothers, it represents Mann’s art at its best.
 He who dares to retell the story of the exodus must be bold, but to succeed he must be inspired as well.
 Here one would say Mann was inspired.

-Thomas Mann won the Nobel Prize for Literature in 1929.
+THOMAS MANN won the Nobel Prize for Literature in 1929.
 Among his most famous works are Buddenbrooks, The Magic Mountain, Death in Venice and Confessions of Felix Krull.

 MARION FABER was Professor of German Emerita, Swarthmore College.
 She is author of Angels of Daring: Tightrope Walker and Acrobat in Nietzsche, Kafka, Rilke and Thomas Mann (Stuttgarter Arbeiten zur Germanistik, l980); co-author with Stephen Lehmann of Rudolf Serkin—A Life (Oxford University Press, 2003); and translator of many books.